About Barrow HR

 BarrowHR provides affordable and straight talking support, advice and training on all your staff-related matters.

 Deb Barrow is a fully qualified HR Specialist.
 She has a wealth of business experience gained from working for private, public and charity sector organisations.
 She has also run her own successful hotel-restaurant and Equality & Diversity training businesses.

-Barrow HR was established to provide the small and medium sized companies of South Wales with the same HR support normally only available to larger companies.
+Barrow HR was established to provide the small and medium sized companies of South and West Wales with the same HR support normally only available to larger companies.

 HR includes many things, from hiring to firing and inspiring staff to ensuring legal compliance.
 It also offers busy business owners the potential to save money and time through outsourcing their HR.